Are Private Soccer Lessons Worth It?

 Receive other forms of training:

-Some private coaches not only focus on improving soccer-specific skills such as tactical understanding, ball control, first touch, passing, dribbling, shooting, defending, decision making, composure, awareness, and creativity, but they can also provide coaching and knowledge about other aspects of the game related to performance to speed up results.
+Some private trainers not only focus on improving soccer-specific skills such as ball control, first touch, passing, dribbling, shooting, defending, decision-making, composure, awareness, and creativity, but they can also provide coaching and knowledge about other aspects of the game related to performance to speed-up results.

 For example, with my private soccer training program, I educate my players on how most players think that “training” is only the work you put inside the field, but the truth is that everything you do on and off the field, from the minute you wake up until the minute you go back to sleep, impacts your performance one way or another.
-This includes the following topics, which are all things covered in my training program.
+This includes the following topics:

 Cons of Private Soccer Coaching